Z-Wave-Me/ExpertUI/README.md

 ## v1.5.5
 #### New features:
-- Aadd bootloader and firmware versions
+- Added bootloader and firmware versions on the firmware upgrade page
 #### Fixes:
 - Fix settings title overflow
+- Adaptive menu on mobil devices

 ## v1.5.4
 #### Fixes: